Sayanabha/QR-Code-Generator/README.md

 <h2>Dependencies</h2>

 <p>
   The QR Code Generator application does not require any external dependencies.
-It is built using standard web technologies, including HTML, CSS, and JavaScript.
+It is built using standard android technologies, including XML and JavaScript.
 </p>

 <h2>License</h2>